cchandre/RG/README.md

 - `0`: all transformations have been properly computed (no error)
 - `1`: one if the Lie transforms is not accurately computed
 - `2`: the series of canonical transformations to eliminate the non-resonant part of the Hamiltonian is diverging
-- `-2`: the series of canonical transformations to eliminate the non-resonant part of the Hamiltonian is not converging (number of steps perfomed exceeds the maximum value *MaxLie*)
 - `3`: (only in the strict approach) the iterates of the RG map on the redefined Hamiltonian H<sub>1</sub> do not converge (H<sub>1</sub> is above the critical surface)
 - `-3`: (only in the strict approach) the iterates of the RG map on the redefined Hamiltonian H<sub>2</sub> converge (H<sub>2</sub> is below the critical surface)
 - `4`: the iterates of the RG map on Hamiltonian H<sub>1</sub> do not converge (H<sub>1</sub> is above the critical surface)